-CSOs must have demonstrable experience of at least 5 years in the Track areas being applied for
+CSOs must:

-- Experience in GBV, Human Rights Based Approach to programming; - Business and Enterprise Development Services; - Grant Management; - Work in Extractive Sector, particularly in Mining. - Experience in economic empowerment activities and actions that promote gender equality. - Experience working with government and UN
+- Have demonstrable experience of at least 5 years in the Track areas being applied for - Have experience in GBV, Human Rights Based Approach to programming; - Have demonstrable experience in provision of Business and Enterprise Development Services; - Have demonstrable experience in Grant Management; - Work in Extractives Sector, particularly in Mining in Uganda. - Have experience in economic empowerment activities and actions that promote gender equality. - Have demonstrable experience working with government and the United Nations